 What Is Artificial Insemination?

 Artificial insemination is a technique that can help treat certain kinds of infertility in both men and women.
-In this procedure, sperm are inserted directly into a woman's cervix, fallopian tubes, or uterus.
-This makes the trip shorter for the sperm and bypasses any possible obstructions.
+In this procedure, a clinician inserts sperm directly into a woman's uterus.
 Ideally, it makes pregnancy possible where it wasn't before.

 - Poor egg or sperm quality